geohackweek/visualization/_episodes/01-introduction.md

 - "decision often centered around should I use a GUI or script?"
 ---
 ### Overview:
 Visualizing information is one of the most powerful ways to understand data.
 Humans, it has been said, are visual creatures.
-For example, 82 percent of engineering students reported a preference for [visual learning](http://www4.ncsu.edu/unity/lockers/users/f/felder/public/Papers/Understanding_Differences.pdf).
-Yet the tools employed by geospatialists [this term needs to be changed later] often, have not kept up with the pace of data aquisition.
+Yet the tools employed by geospatial science often have not kept up with the pace of data aquisition.
 However, new tools have emerged that help cope with this torrent of data.

 ### Common approaches: